arielouziel/jparker-cli/README.md

 # jparker-cli

-JParker REST API
+JParker client library for the JParker REST API including a CLI.
 - API version: 1.0.0
   - Build date: 2019-07-09T01:28:10.848+02:00[Europe/Paris]

-An Open API for parking lot management
+JParker is an Open API for parking lot management

   For more information, please visit [www.arielouziel.com](www.arielouziel.com)